RivValtin/ffxivguide/tankbasics.md

 Use sprint before you first enter combat if you're pulling multiple packs.
 The extra speed makes it possible to outrun the enemies so that they don't deal damage to you (or at least, deal a lot less) while you're running to the next group you plan to pull.
 You want to use it _before_ combat if you can, since doing so doubles its duration.

 When fighting many enemies it is acceptable to move around a lot.
 Try to keep the enemies tightly packed, but don't worry as much about turning them around a lot.
 No DPS will lose damage in big pulls from enemies turning, but they will lose damage if the enemies spread out.
 Be careful, though: Every so often the devs like to put an enemy in a trash pack that actually cleaves.
 Once you figure out an enemy cleaves be more careful turning that specific one.

+### Misc.
+Tips and Community Conventions

+* In casual 8-man content (i.e. not extreme, ultimate, or savage), whoever turns their tank stance on first is usually expected to tank the boss, probably for the whole fight (since such content doesn't require tank swaps).
+If that person isn't you, start with your stance off and avoid taking threat from the other tank unless strictly necessary.
+* In dungeons, spamming AoE to keep threat is not just the way to go, it's also more overall damage.
+Use your ranged attack and/or provoke to pick up stray mobs when necessary.
+* As a tank, you're expected to take the lead.
+People don't necessarily expect you to know where you're going, but they will expect to go first.
+* Don't wiggle idly.
+Normally any boss movement is taken as a sign that you're going to move the boss on purpose for some reason, so random wiggles confuse people.
+Also, melee DPS have an easier time maximizing damage if the boss doesn't move or rotate at all.
+* While your extra health and defense can make it possible to survive avoidable attacks that DPS cannot, avoid doing so on purpose.
+These attacks usually also come paired with a debuff that makes all _further_ attacks deal more, and sometimes even reduce your damage output dramatically.
+If your healer has to heal you more for you to get that extra hit in, then it's a team damage loss so don't do it.